agilbertson1977/smashpodder/README.txt

-mashpodder
+smashpodder

-podcatching client based on BashPodder
+podcatching client based on MashPodder, and eaerlier, BashPodder

-Starting in 2005, I have maintained a 'user-contributed' version of BashPodder, the great podcatcher originally written by Linc Fessenden.
-My mashup has become pretty popular, and I have maintained five separate releases since that time.

-I ended up rewriting much of my original mashup and so when version 0.6 was ready, I decided to rename my version 'mashpodder' (as it is a mashup of BashPodder and other stuff) and put it on Google Code.
-I eventually moved it to GitHub.
+This is Andrew Gilbertson fork of Chess Griffin's podcast downloading client, MashPodder.
+Many of the updates are simply refactoring to make the code easier to deal with; however, see the end of this README for details about what's changed.

-Mashpodder allows the user to download podcast episodes.
+Smashpodder allows the user to download podcast episodes.
 The user can choose to save these episodes in a named directory (i.e. separate directory per feed) or in a date-based directory, so the most recent episodes are in one folder.
 Or, the user can combine this by having some podcasts in a named directory and